CONDITIONS OF SALE

 When registering to bid whether as an individual or on behalf of an entity, you accept that in making a bid, you are accepting personal liability to pay the purchase price, including the buyer's premium and all applicable taxes, plus all other applicable charges, unless it has been explicitly agreed in writing with Japanese Gallery before the commencement of the sale that the bidder is acting as agent on behalf of an identified third party acceptable to Japanese Gallery and Japanese Gallery will only look to the principal for payment.

-If you are bidding on behalf of an entity as a Super Authorised User against an entity's transactional account with Japanese Gallery, you must select the appropriate account at the time of sale registration.
+If you are bidding on behalf of an entity as a Super Authorized User against an entity’s transactional account with Japanese Gallery, you must select the appropriate account at the time of sale registration.
 If you do not already have a Japanese Gallery account you will first need to create one; similarly if the entity does not have a Japanese Gallery transactional account, you will first need to create one.
 In either situation, Japanese Gallery may require your entity to provide certain documents or meet certain qualifications as set forth below.
 Please contact Japanese Gallery Client Service to set up your Japanese Gallery account or entity transactional account.

 As a successful bidder, if you registered as a company bidder, your company will need to pay for any purchases via a credit card issued to the company account and not a personal account.
 Japanese Gallery is not able to honour any reseller's certificates through the online-only auction process.
 As a successful bidder, you will be charged VAT or any other applicable sales tax as part of the check-out process.
 Buyers claiming exemption and a refund must provide Japanese Gallery with the appropriate valid and up-to-date documentation and Japanese Gallery will facilitate the process of a refund.
 It is your responsibility to obtain any relevant documentation and provide it to Japanese Gallery and any delay in obtaining a refund shall not justify the rescission of any sale.